 Many people are simply unable to rein in their problem drinking, even though they may sincerely desire to stop.
 The grip of alcoholism is extremely powerful, both on a physical and psychological level.
 For this reason, getting professional help is the only effective means of overcoming an alcohol addiction.

-Beginning with a medical detox, the individual will proceed through a 5-7 day period of detoxification where the body will purge the toxins from the bloodstream and bodily tissues.
-Withdrawal symptoms are often harsh, but these can be treated during the medical detox program.
+Beginning with a residential detox, the individual will proceed through a 5-7 day period of detoxification where the body will purge the toxins from the bloodstream and bodily tissues.
+Withdrawal symptoms are often harsh, but these can be treated during the residential detox program.

 After detox is successfully completed, an integrated treatment protocol will help the individual change their self-destructive reflexive habits and thought-behavior patterns.
 Also, any underlying emotional issues that might be driving the alcohol abuse will be examined and processed so true healing can begin.
 Group therapy and 12-step recovery groups offer the peer support that is so important in recovery.
 In addition, holistic activities, such as mindfulness meditation, yoga, and art therapy help individuals further explore their emotions while in treatment.

 Capo By the Sea Provides Comprehensive Treatment for Alcoholism